Corazonin: Where corazonin is found

 [Arg(7)]-corazonin was originally identified in cockroaches such as the American cockroach (Periplaneta americana) and has also been identified in the genus of flies Drosophila, the cricket Gryllus bimaculatus and the silkworm Bombyx mori and is now known to be the most common form of this peptide.
 [His(7)]-corazonin is found in certain locusts, including the migratory locust (Locusta migratoria) and the desert locust (Schistocerca gregaria), the stick insect Carausius morosus, and in wasps (Vespidae).
 [Thr(4), His(7)]-corazonin appears only to be found in bees, such as the honey bee (Apis mellifera).
 [Tyr(3), Gln(7), Gln(10)]-corazonin is present in wasps.
 Corazonin appears to be lacking in all beetle species as well as aphids.
 [Arg(7)]-corazonin has also been identified from the tick Ixodes scapularis, but is absent from the spider mite.
-It may thus well be generally present in Arhropods.
+It may thus well be generally present in Arthropods.